curityio/idsvr-customization-recipes/README.md

 ./deploy-idvr.sh
 ```

-Login to the Admin UI if required, using these details, to understand other parts of the setup:
+Login to the Admin UI if required, using these details, to understand the demo client and its authentication:

 - URL: https://localhost:6749/admin
 - Username: admin